mtrebels/locate/README.md

 ## Operation

-`locate.js` contain two defined arrays which have been used to test the code.
+`locate.js` contains defined arrays.

+These arrays have been hard coded in order to get a minimum viable product (MVP).

 `container.html` has been created to run the program within a browser.

+## Next Steps

+- Allow users to enter arrays
+- Setup build script
+- Setup unit tests